 Who Can Request an Expedited Transfer

-A Marine or a dependent age 18 or over who files an Unrestricted Report of adult sexual assault, may request an expedited transfer.
-The expedited transfer may include a permanent change of station (PCS) or permanent change of assignment (PCA).
-The intent is to assist in the person’s recovery by moving to a new location.
+A Marine or dependent, age 18 or older, can file an Unrestricted Report for adult sexual assault.
+The expedited transfer may include a Permanent Change of Station (PCS) or Permanent Change of Assignment (PCA).
+The intent is to assist in the person’s recovery by facilitating the move to a new location.

 Request an Expedited Transfer

 To request an expedited transfer, the person who filed an Unrestricted Report must submit a written request to their Commanding Officer (CO), and include three geographic location preferences.
 The Sexual Assault Prevention and Response Victim Advocate (SAPR VA) will assist with this process.
 Any request made outside of SAPR can delay the process and involve people who do not need to know.

 In consultation with the support of a Staff Judge Advocate (SJA), the CO will approve or disapprove a request for transfer within five days of receiving a signed and dated transfer request.
 The SAPR VA will help with next the steps to process the approval or denial and walk with the Marine to submit the request to the first general or flag officer in the chain of command or Senior Executive Service equivalent.

 Expedited transfers are also available for Marines who file Unrestricted Reports for domestic abuse or have a dependent under the age of 18 who was sexually assaulted by a member of the Armed Forces not related to them.
 Contact the Family Advocacy Program for more information.